cbarkerc/Natural_Language_Processing_Reddit_Posts/README.md

 **Data Manipulation and Model Construction**

-After being extracted, the data was cleaned, standardized, and manipulated in such a way that it could be easily interpreted by Python code and various predicictive models.
+After being extracted, the data was cleaned, standardized, and manipulated in such a way that it could be easily interpreted by Python code and various models.

 Several different models and methodologies were experimented with in order to determine the most accurate way of predicting the subreddit of each individual post.